cncf/tag-app-delivery/platforms-maturity-model/v1/index.md

 * No experience or opinions about how to measure success of platforms
 * Use familiar tools to gather common metrics with limited intent and forethought
 * Reliance on small amounts of quantitative data
-* Difficult to secure user participation - users believe their feedback isn't considered
+* Difficult to secure user participation — users believe their feedback isn't considered
 * If surveys are used, the questions change between runs, negating the ability to track progress

-##### Examples Scenarios:
+##### Example Scenarios:

 * A platform tech lead wants to improve the collaboration with users by adding key topics to their next quarterly planning.
 They decide to run a survey on what users would like to see.
 The response is overwhelming, which is exciting, but also results in a difficulty organizing and responding to all of the ideas.
 While some ideas influence the quarterly planning, the users do not see their ideas as being accepted and are less inclined to reply to the next survey.
 * The team wants to capture more data automatically, so they look for opportunities for easy collection such as test failures in CI.
 However, not every team uses the same CI automation so the data is only available for Java applications even though some teams have moved on to writing their services in Scala.